Life As an Assessor

 - Tax Appraiser

-There were about 80,800 jobs for Assessor in 2016 (in the United States).
+In the United States, there were 80,800 jobs for Assessor in 2016.
 New jobs are being produced at a rate of 14.4% which is above the national average.
 The Bureau of Labor Statistics predicts 11,600 new jobs for Assessor by 2026.
 There will be an estimated 6,700 positions for Assessor per year.

 The states with the most job growth for Assessor are Utah, Nevada, and Colorado.
 Watch out if you plan on working in Maryland, Alaska, or Maine.
 These states have the worst job growth for this type of profession.